A1doranM/HowProgrammingWork/DataBaseDesign/DataBaseDesign.md

 ### Primary Key

-    Key which will be used by another tables for reference to this table
+    Key which will be used by another tables for reference to this table.
+Table can have only one PK.

+### Foreign Key

+    Key which references to PK in another table

+    FOREIGN KEY CONSTRAINTS:
+        1. ON DELETE (RESTRICT, CASCADE, SET NULL) - what to do with children when PK will be deleted.
+        2. ON UPDATE (RESTRICT, CASCADE, SET NULL) - what to do with children when PK will be updated.

-### Alternate Ke
+### Alternate Key

 ### Surrogate Key